hjiangAnthony/Projects-for-Graduate-School/README.md

 # Projects-for-Graduate-School
 Writing samples &amp; projects for graduate school application

 Hello!
 This is the guide about my two research projects: a study about Universal Basic Income (UBI) and its effects on crime rates; and a data analysis & policy advising paper about a NYC community with deviant infectious data of COVID-19 in early 2020.
-They are supervised by Prof. Daniel Kapust and Prof. Christopher McKelvey, respectively.
+They are accomplished with my acknowledgement to Prof. Daniel Kapust and Prof. Christopher McKelvey & Omer Arain, respectively.

 If you are interested in the UBI study, you can get the paper at [Writing Sample-UBI study](https://github.com/hjiangAnthony/Projects-for-Graduate-School/blob/main/Writing%20Sample-UBI%20and%20Crime%20Rate.pdf).